 Add More Insulation

 Missing insulation in the roofs of old houses and buildings makes the roof much more susceptible to mold and damages.
+Any amount of heating used to warm a room without an insulated roof and walls can leak outside.
+Thus, losing any heat created by your in-home heating unit.
 Getting insulation installed into your roof and walls will prevent spikes in your heating bill.
-Any amount of heating used to heat up a room without an insulated roof and walls can leak out through the walls and roof.
-Thus, losing any heat created by your in-home heating unit.

 Make Necessary Repairs